ian-hickey/YACRB/README.md

 `pip install requests json tiktoken`

 Note: time and os are part of the Python standard library and don't need to be installed separately.

+## 🚀 Usage - Generate a code review!

+Set up your configuration using one of the methods mentioned above.
+Run the script using:

+`python code-review.py`

+The script will fetch pull requests and their diffs, and then use the OpenAI API to review the changes.

+### 📊 Constants
+* TOKEN_SIZE: This determines the maximum tokens to send at once when splitting diffs.
+* MAX_TOKENS: This specifies the response size.
+* MAX_DIFF_TOKEN_SIZE: This is the maximum token size of a diff past which the code review will be skipped.